Complaint Handling Code 2024 FAQs

 Yes.
 Landlords are expected to provide different pathways for residents to raise a complaint.
 These could include, but are not limited to, face to face meetings, telephone contact, the landlord's website or via a representative.

-The landlord should consider how best to increase accessibility of its complaint procedure when deciding which pathways to offer.
-The landlord's complaint policy must set out how it will publicise details of the complaints policy, including information about the Ombudsman Scheme and this Code.
+The landlord should consider how to improve accessibility of to its complaint procedure when deciding which pathways to offer.
+The landlord's complaint policy must set out how it will publicise details of the policy, including information about the Ombudsman Scheme and this Code.

 Residents should be able to raise their complaint in any way and with any member of staff.
-All staff should therefore be aware of the complaints process and be appropriately trained and equipped to be able to pass details of the complaint to the appropriate person or team.
+All staff should therefore be aware of the complaints process and be appropriately trained and equipped to pass details of the complaint to the appropriate person or team.

 Landlords should regularly review the accessibility of its complaint procedure to ensure barriers preventing access are identified and remedied.

 Landlords should ensure that complaint pathways are clear and accessible for residents.
-For example, if the landlord states that it accepts complaints via telephone, the telephone number should be clearly publicised in a variety of locations, including, but not limited to, the complaints policy; regular email or postal communications; in a clear and easy to find location on the website or on residential notice boards.
+For example, if the landlord states that it accepts complaints via telephone, the telephone number should be clearly publicised in a variety of locations, this may include, but not limited to, the complaints policy; regular email or postal communications; in a clear and easy to find location on the website or on residential notice boards.

 • We offer residents the opportunity to fill in a complaint form online, email us and raise a complaint through our social media channels.
 Is this enough?